cryonics84/Monsterr-Maze/README.md

 - rpc: the function name invoked on server: Ex: 'rpcFireCannon
 - params: array of parameters to pass to the function.
 - clientId: OPTIONAL paramater - send to specific client.
 If left out, it will send to ALL clients.

+#### Use case in some card game:
+Server does roundStart().
+Here it assigns cards to each player and sets GAME_STATE: ROUND 1.
+The client won't know that the round started, only that the Entity containing the game state changed.
+So the to notify the client of the event, the server does: ```makeRPC('rpcStartRound', [1]);``` The client will then call the method: ```rpcStartRound(1)``` which could make some animation displaying the cards.

+If want the model to trigger RPCs you can getClient() and getServer() to check if model is running server- or client-side and then invoke events instead.

 #### function init:
 - setup with callbacks (createEntity, updateEntity, endStage).